Minimum Distance Approach to Inference with Many Instruments

 Since the objective function is a fourth-order polynomial in two arguments, the solution can be easily found numerically.
 It then follows by standard arguments (see, for example, \citet{nm94}), that when $\alphai>0$,

 where $\mathcal{V}_{\emd}$ corresponds to (1,1) element of the matrix $(G'\Delta^{-1} G)^{-1}$, which evaluates as

 where

-measures excess kurtosis of $\epsilon$.
+measures excess kurtosis of $\epsilon_{i}$.
 A consistent plug-in estimator of $\mathcal{V}_{\emd}$ can be easily constructed by replacing $\Delta$ by $\hat\Delta$, and replacing $\Xi_{22}$ and $\beta$ in the expression for $G$ by their random-effects, or \emd\ estimators.

-There is a slightly stronger sense efficiency of $\h{\beta}{emd}$ than just being efficient in the class of minimum distance estimators, namely that it exhausts the information available in $(S,T)$.
-In particular, as argued in \citet{vdPBe95}, the efficiency bound for estimators that are smooth functions of $(S,T)$ is given by the efficient minimum distance estimator based on the moment conditions \eqref{eq:md:moment-conditions}.
-However, since the nuisance parameter $\Omega$ only appears in the first moment condition \eqref{eq:md:moment-conditions:S}, which is unrestricted, we can drop it from the objective function, and the minimum distance estimator of $\beta$ with respect to an efficient weight matrix will achieve the same asymptotic variance \citep[Section 3.2]{chamberlain82joe}.
+There is a slightly stronger sense in which $\h{\beta}{emd}$ is efficient than just being efficient in the class of minimum distance estimators: it exhausts the information available in $(S,T)$.
+In particular, as argued in \citet{vdPBe95}, the efficiency bound for estimators that are smooth functions of $(S,T)$ is given by the efficient minimum distance estimator based on the moment conditions~\eqref{eq:md:moment-conditions:S} and~\eqref{eq:md:moment-conditions:S-T}.
+However, since the nuisance parameter $\Omega$ only appears in the first moment condition~\eqref{eq:md:moment-conditions:S}, which is unrestricted, we can exclude it from the objective function, and the minimum distance estimator of $\beta$ with respect to an efficient weight matrix will achieve the same asymptotic variance \citep[Section 3.2]{chamberlain82joe}.

-\citet{hahn02} shows that when the errors are restricted to be Normal, an estimator that exhausts the information in $(S,T)$ will have variance given by $\mathcal{V}_{\liml}$. \citet{akm10} generalize this result by allowing the errors to belong to the family of elliptically contoured distributions.\footnote{A mean-zero random vector $v$ has an elliptically contoured distribution if its characteristic function can be written as $\varphi(t'\mathcal{V} t)$, for some matrix $\mathcal{V}$.
-The multivariate Normal distribution is a special case, with $\varphi(t)=e^{-t't/2}$.} Equation \eqref{eq:vemd} shows that this is not true in general.
-Indeed, the \citet{akm10} result obtains as a special case, since for elliptically contoured distributions, $\Psi_{3}=0$, so that $\E[\epsilon^{3}]=0$ and $\Psi_{4}$ is proportional to $\mkvec(\Omega) \mkvec(\Omega)'+2N_{2}\Omega\otimes \Omega$ \citep{ww92}, which implies $\E[v_{2\setminus\epsilon}\epsilon^{3}] =0$, so that the second term in \eqref{eq:vemd}---the efficiency gain over \liml---equals zero.
+\citet{hahn02} shows that when the errors are restricted to be normal, an estimator that exhausts the information in $(S,T)$ will have variance given by $\mathcal{V}_{\liml}$. \citet{akm10} generalize this result by allowing the errors to belong to the family of elliptically contoured distributions.\footnote{ A mean-zero random vector has an elliptically contoured distribution if its characteristic function can be written as $\varphi(t'\mathcal{V} t)$, for some matrix $\mathcal{V}$ and some function $\varphi$.
+The multivariate normal distribution is a special case, with $\varphi(t)=e^{-t't/2}$.} Equation~\eqref{eq:vemd} shows that this is not true in general.
+Indeed, the \citet{akm10} result obtains as a special case, since for elliptically contoured distributions, $\Psi_{3}=0$, so that $\E[\epsilon_{i}^{3}]=0$ and $\Psi_{4}$ is proportional to $\mkvec(\Omega) \mkvec(\Omega)'+2N_{2}\Omega\otimes \Omega$ \citep{ww92}, which implies $\E[(v_{2i}-\gamma\epsilon_{i})\epsilon_{i}^{3}] =0$, so that the second term in~\eqref{eq:vemd}---the efficiency gain over \liml---equals zero.